Assignments for CS241

-In this assignment, you will write a tokenizer for WLP4, a simple programming language that we will incrementally write a compiler for in this course.
-In addition, you will be asked to write some simple programs in WLP4, to better understand the language.
+In this assignment, you will write a tokenizer for WLP4, a simple C-like programming language that we will incrementally write a compiler for in this course.
+In addition, you will be asked to write some simple programs in WLP4 to better understand the language.

-Your WLP4 compiler will eventually translate WLP4 source code into MIPS assembly language.
-The combination of the tools you write in assignments 4 through 8 will be a complete compiler for WLP4 to assembly language, and in concert with the tools you wrote in assignments 1 through 3 to compile assembly into machine code, you will have a complete pipeline for compiling WLP4 into executable MIPS programs.
+Your WLP4 compiler will eventually translate WLP4 source code into ARM64 assembly language.
+The tools you write in Assignments 4 through 8 will eventually combine to form a complete compiler from WLP4 to ARM64 assembly.
+Combined with the tools you created in Assignments 1 through 3 to compile assembly to machine code, you will have a complete pipeline for compiling WLP4 into executable ARM64 programs.

 You will get some practice with WLP4 to better understand its various quirks and limitations, and then you will specialize your Simplified Maximal Munch scanner to work with WLP4 programs, completing the first component of the compiler.

 WLP4 is quite similar to a restricted subset of C, but it uses C++ style memory allocation (new/delete instead of malloc/free).
-The syntax is harshly restricted to make it easier to compile.
+The syntax is heavily restricted to make it easier to write a compiler for.
 For example:

 More information about WLP4 is below: